 Search achieved a key milestone in the development of our Critical Rare Earth District in SE Labrador.
-The successful drill program on our Deep Fox property has allowed Search to engage with our consultants to provide a mineral resource estimate for the Deep Fox property.
+The successful drill program on the Deep Fox property has allowed Search to engage with our consultants to provide a mineral resource estimate.
 Upon completion of the mineral resource estimate, we expect to provide an updated Preliminary Economic Assessment ("PEA") which will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.
-We are hopeful for an expected release of the PEA before August 2019.

-The completion and success of the pilot plant was another key milestone for Search, as we have proven that our patented Search Direct Extraction Process can process the Foxtrot material and provide a high purity mixed rare earth oxide product.
+The completion and success of the pilot plant was another key milestone for Search, as we have proven that our patented Search Direct Extraction Process can process the Foxtrot and Deep Fox material and provide a high purity mixed rare earth oxide product.
 The production of concentrate samples remains crucial for approaching the separation companies and refineries for further processing analysis.